Glyphack/Glyphack/content/blog/huec/index.md

 Then I wrote some code to write 0x01 and 0x00 into that characteristic and tried it.
 And it turned the light on and off!
-It was huge.
+That was a big moment.
 It means that I can use my computer to control the light.
 I don't need to use the shitty app anymore.

 My goal was to have a workflow like this: